Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Introduction

-Many of the ML learning methods aim to accurately predict the whole solution vector, therefore autoencoder (AE) are often used to first compress the data of the numerical solution trajectories into a latent space with much lower dimension.
-Different data-driven methods, such as long short-term memory~(LSTM), dynamic mode decomposition~(DMD), sparse identification of non-linear dynamics~(SINDy), neural ordinary differential equations (NODEs), etc., are then used to learn the dynamics in the latent space~\cite{morBonCGetal24, mlCheRBetal18, morConGFetal23, morFreM22, morHeCFetal23, morDuaH24, morRicS, mlSunFB24}.
-On the other hand, neural operators~\cite{ mlliKAetal20b, mlliKAetal20a, mlluJPetal21} directly learn a mapping between the input function and the solution of partial differential equations (PDEs), so that they are independent of any discrete mesh used for numerically solving the PDEs.
+Many ML methods aim to accurately predict the whole solution vector, therefore autoencoders (AE) are often used to first compress the data of the numerical solution trajectories into a latent space with much lower dimension.
+Different data-driven methods, such as long short-term memory~(LSTM), dynamic mode decomposition~(DMD), sparse identification of non-linear dynamics~(SINDy), neural ordinary differential equations (NODEs), etc., are then used to learn the dynamics in the latent space~\cite{morBonCGetal24, mlCheRBetal18, morConGFetal23, morFreM22, morHeCFetal23, morDuaH24, morRicS, morSunFB26}.
+On the other hand, neural operators~\cite{mlliKAetal20b, mlliKAetal20a, mlluJPetal21} directly learn a mapping between the input function and the solution of partial differential equations (PDEs), so that they are independent of any discrete mesh used for numerically solving the PDEs.

 Quantities of interests (QoIs) are usually a few scalar functions of the solution or state vector, which are sometimes sufficient for certain analyses.
 In system theory, QoIs are called the outputs of the dynamical systems.
-There are a few works focused on predicting only the QoIs or outputs using ML methods, such as in~\cite{morFen23, MorSD21}, without employing data compression.
+There are a few works focusing on predicting only the QoIs or outputs using ML methods, such as in~\cite{morFen23, MorSD21}, without employing data compression.
 In these studies, LSTM networks are used to predict parametric outputs that vary with external input signals.
-However, LSTM is known to suffer from issues with long-term predictions and slow processing during the online testing phase~\cite{morFen23}.
+However, LSTM is known to suffer from issues with long-term predictions and slow inference~\cite{morFen23}.
 Moreover, the amount of the window data depends on the complexity of the problems.
 For some problems, the window must be taken to a bit larger for accurate prediction.
 The data in the window, nevertheless, need to be generated by simulating the original large-scale systems or by additional measurements.